MANAGEMENT & CONSULTANTS

 Celine Peters, R.N., M.N.

-Celine Peters is Vice-President of Clinical Development for Prevencio.
+Celine Peters is Chief Operating Officer for Prevencio.
 Prior to joining Prevencio, Ms. Peters held positions within healthcare as a Cardiovascular Clinical Nurse Specialist, Quality Management Director, Patient Safety Officer, and Clinical Research & Outcomes Management Director.
 She has also held clinical marketing positions for pharmaceutical and medical device companies including CardioDynamics/Sonosite, and Crisi Medical/Becton Dickinson.

 Ms. Peters received her Master’s in Nursing from the University of California, Los Angeles.